ysfchn/dymo-bluetooth/README.md

 #### `MEDIA_TYPE` command

 This command follows with 1 byte containing a number of some type (?) to be set for the printer.
-It doesn't really seem to be used by this printer, but this command was found in its mobile app anyway.
+It doesn't really seem to be used by this printer, but this command was discovered in its mobile app anyway.

 When this number has set to anything, the printer should advertise this number when searching for Bluetooth devices nearby. (not tested) So I guess it was planned to be used for some sort of casette checking & changing casette type, so printer can hold this value even when its turned off.